Serenade No. 10 (Mozart): Movements

-The fifth movement, labeled Romanze, returns to the slow tempo and E flat major tonality of the third movement.
+The fifth movement, labeled Romanze, returns to the slow tempo and E♭ major tonality of the third movement.
 The movement begins and ends with an Adagio section in the tonic and in triple meter with many long notes in the melody.
 Contrasting with these sections is an Allegretto section between them, which is in C minor and features constant pulse in the bassoons.

-The sixth movement is a set of six variations on an Andante theme in B flat major.
+The sixth movement is a set of six variations on an Andante theme in B♭ major.
 The theme is presented primarily by the solo clarinet.
 The variations make use of various rhythmic motives and often feature solo instruments; for example, the first variation features the solo oboe.
-Unlike the other variations, all of which are in B flat major, the fourth variation is in B flat minor.
+Unlike the other variations, all of which are in B♭ major, the fourth variation is in B♭ minor.
 The last two variations are in different tempos from the rest of the movement: the fifth is marked Adagio, while the sixth is marked Allegro.
 The last variation is also in triple meter, in contrast with the other variations, which are in duple meter.

 The sixth movement, with the third variation slightly altered, was adapted by Mozart from the second movement of the Flute Quartet in C major (K. 285b).

 The seventh and last movement is a rondo.
 The movement employs many tutti passages in which the oboes and clarinets play in unison, particularly in the rondo theme.
 The episodes between the returns of the theme feature a greater degree of interplay between the instruments.

+Arrangement as string quintet

+The first Breitkopf & Härtel Mozart edition included an arrangement for string quintet of four movements of the serenade.
+It was given the Köchel number 46, and published as series 24, no. 22.
+The arrangement is not by Mozart, but is the work of an unknown arranger.
+The Köchel number is also erroneous, as K. 46 would have placed it among Mozart's juvenile works, thus predating the work from which it was arranged.

+The arrangement uses the first three movements of the serenade and the last one.
+It was recorded by the Pascal and Barylli string quartets.